Ciresta/PhotoOrganizer-WebApp/README.md

 To view Swagger API Documentation **[API Documentation](https://photo-org-app.onrender.com/api-docs/)**.

-If you'd like to use the application, please fill out the form:
+If you'd like to use the application, please fill out the form for the GCP access:
 [**Sign-up Form**](https://forms.gle/LUPKBcd4STaRrm7k6)